jackledead/JACKLE-More-Less-Lethal-Options/README.md

 Known Issues:

-- Hediff refers to some code that isnt compiled yet, youll get a dev log error every time one of these hits flesh with enough force.
-- May or may not damage mechs, will be fixed soon.
 - The rubber will still kill.
 Yes.
 Theyre called less lethal, not non lethal.
 At least hey dont make holes.
 Hollow Rubber is the weakest and safest.
 - Balancing issues.
 Please tell me your thoughts.